 As you travel through the city, see the King’s favourite off licence and where The Duke of Edinburgh gets his haircut.
 Pass the famous Fortnum and Mason and learn about the history of cream teas – an important and scrumptious British tradition.

 Learn odd and unusual facts about the Royal Family (including where the Queen Mother bought her cigarettes), see the Horseguards and important parts of the Crown Estate.
 Learn about Royal Warrants on Jermyn Street, a place in London known for its many establishments that supply the Royal Family with various goods and services.
 This is an excellent way to indulge your royal interests and find out more about the most luxurious spots in the city.

-The Royal Walking Tour starts at 10.00AM at the Tourism Island, Charing Cross Road (beside the Portrait Gallery).
+Royal London Walking Tour starts at 10.00AM at the Tourist Bus Stop (SW1A 1AA) outside Queens Gallery.
 The tour ends around 11.30AM – 12.00PM, your guide will take you to Buckingham Palace for your entry at 12.30pm.

 Buckingham Palace entry at the end of your tour!

 Buckingham Palace, the grand and iconic London residence of His Majesty the King is an absolute must-see on any visit to London.
 A fully working palace, housing not only The King, but serving as the administrative headquarters of the Royal Household and brimming with rich royal history.